In 2021, the magazine was edited by 6.2 (Year 13) students Eloise Cooper, Iris Campbell-Lange, Berit Pill, Alice Hockey and Roo Trim.

 - Sixth Form

-As well as studying English Literature through the Block 3 Project Based Learning curriculum, Block 3 will have a double period of English composition lessons where they will study a range of genres and forms of text as a way of honing and developing their own craft as critical, creative and persuasive writers.
-The course will primarily be taught through texts but students will be able to amass a range of skills needed for BAC Literature and GCSE English study.
+Block 3 have two double periods of English each week in which they study a range of genres and forms of text as a way of honing and developing their own craft as critical, creative and persuasive writers.
+The course will primarily be taught through literary texts including poetry, prose and drama, through the study of which students amass a range of analytical skills needed for BAC Literature and IGCSE English.

 Examining board: Edexcel